 "There definitely are capacity issues.
 We don't have the resources to actively

-involve ourselves in the council,

-to give them a better understanding of

-what we believe should or should not

-happen in a certain area."

-Te Arawa Standing Committee

 "We do not meet with the sole purpose of planning our future as Te Arawa.
 We have got to be on the other side [from council] ready to catch the ball, but we have not done that yet.
 There needs to be a core grouping that is talking about planning ahead; this is the biggest issue facing Te Arawa."
+Te Arawa Standing Committee

 "General knowledge [within the wider community] of the RMA is poor.
 Most people don't understand what a district plan does.
 There is a general misconception amongst everyone about the RMA.
 People see it as a hold-up in getting their building consent and I see that as a lack of information."

-There was general agreement among interviewees that the costs to Māori arising from what is expected of their participation in RMA processes is not adequately recognised.
+Te Arawa Standing Committee There was general agreement among interviewees that the costs to Maori arising from what is expected of their participation in RMA processes is not adequately recognised.